- 1What Are the Types of Adjustment Disorders?

 Situations like losing a job, retirement, unemployment, and adapting to a new job.

-Health issues, being financially low, etc.
+Health issues, financial lows, etc.

 Physical abuse by a partner or a stranger.